10 Ways to Reduce Slips, Trips, and Falls in Your Business

 Slips, trips and falls are the leading cause of general workplace accidents and injuries ranging from minor bruises to severe traumas such as head injuries, broken bones, sprains and lacerations.
 In fact, slips, trips and falls are often reported as the most common causes of workers’ compensation claims.

 To reduce the potential hazards that lead to slips, trips and falls, there are ways you can proactively manage your workplace environment to help lower the risk of injury to your employees and customers.

 Here are 10 ways you can prevent slips, trips and falls around the workplace:

 1. Keep walking surfaces clean and free of clutter

 By keeping walkways clear, you can quickly reduce the potential for injury.
-An unobstructed path minimizes the opportunity for an employee to trip over an unexpected object and reduces the potential for a spill that could create a dangerous slipping hazard.
+An unobstructed path minimizes the opportunity for an employee to trip over an unexpected object and reduces the potential for a fall that could create a dangerous slipping hazard.